Great Examples of Rewards Programs - Starbucks Rewards

 Obviously Starbucks is a global behemoth, who has spent many millions developing, beta-testing, rolling-out, promoting and maintaining the Starbucks Rewards App - but that doesn’t mean your business couldn’t benefit from a slightly scaled-down version.

-Piggy is a digital loyalty platform that builds loyalty through rewards, automatically collects data - and then lets you use that data to create efficient, targeted marketing campaigns.
+Piggy is an open-loop digital loyalty platform that builds loyalty through rewards, automatically collects data - and then lets you use that data to create efficient, targeted marketing campaigns.
 Your business will even be placed on the Piggy App, where millions of existing members can see it.
 All for a surprisingly low monthly price.